troveofgems/dni-date-converter/README.md

 by Real Of Rium+
 3. [General D'ni Time Wiki](https://archive.guildofarchivists.org/wiki/D%27ni_time) by the Guild of Archivists
 4. [D'ni Time Conversion Wiki](https://archive.guildofarchivists.org/wiki/D%27ni_time_conversion)
+5. [Original Source Code](https://www.guildofarchivists.org/utilities/dateconverter/js/DniDate.js) Based on work by RIUM+, Jehon the Scribe, and rokama.
+Additional contributions by Brett Middleton on the Guild of Archivists.

 ## About
 The first item in the [More Resources](#more-resources) Section is the inspiration for this npm package.
 I would not